What educators think about Apple’s new iPad

 Yesterday's Apple event showed that the company wants to make a serious push back into the education sector.
-This isn't anything new though, according to CEO Tim Cook it's just the company going back to its roots.
+This isn't anything new, though, according to CEO Tim Cook; it's just the company going back to its roots.
 The centerpiece here is a "new" iPad, a 9.7-inch tablet with Apple Pencil support that aims to woo teachers everywhere.
-There's also a redesigned iWork suite that lets students doodle and create digital books within Pages, the Schoolwork app for tracking, well, schoolwork, and a kid-friendly tool for coding AR.
+There's also a redesigned iWork suite that lets students doodle and create digital books within Pages; the Schoolwork app, for tracking, well, schoolwork; and a kid-friendly tool for coding AR.
 Apple is hoping that will be enough to win over schools.

 Apple had educators on stage during its press conference, but those were hand picked to extol the values of the iOS ecosystem.
 We wanted to see what others thought about the new iPad and its classroom-friendly apps.